karlseguin/http.zig/readme.md

 `thread_pool.buffer_size` is the single most important value to tweak.
 Usage of `req.arena`, `res.arena`, `res.writer()` and `res.json()` all use a fallback allocator which first uses a fast thread-local buffer and then an underlying arena.
 The total memory this will require is `thread_pool.count * thread_pool.buffer_size`.
 Since `thread_pool.count` is usually small, a large `buffer_size` is reasonable.

 `request.buffer_size` must be large enough to fit the request header.
 Any extra space might be used to read the body.
-However, there can be up to `workers.count * workers.max_conn` pending requests, so a large `reuqest.buffer_size` can take up a lot of memory.
+However, there can be up to `workers.count * workers.max_conn` pending requests, so a large `request.buffer_size` can take up a lot of memory.
 Instead, consider keeping `request.buffer_size` only large enough for the header (plus a bit of overhead for decoding URL-escape values) and set `workers.large_buffer_size` to a reasonable size for your incoming request bodies.
 This will take `workers.count * workers.large_buffer_count * workers.large_buffer_size` memory.

 Buffers for request bodies larger than `workers.large_buffer_size` but smaller than `request.max_body_size` will be dynamic allocated.